 Since then, the group effort has shifted to deployment onto Arm devices.
 On April 8, Neocortix completed its upgrades for temperature and battery monitoring, and is now ramping up deployment onto its existing network of 3000 mobile devices, soon to be followed by up to 42,000 volunteer devices from our PhonePaycheck waiting list.

 As of April 16, the broader group has over 793 Arm devices contributing to the Rosetta project, with over 6.6M total credits earned.
 By May 6, Neocortix had ramped up to 613 simultaneous devices, and reached the Top 1% of Rosetta contributors with 2,303,633 total credits earned and a Recent Average Credit score of 102,963.
+By May 28, Neocortix has earned a total of 4,315,994 credits.
+By June 8, the broader group has 5628 devices contributing to Rosetta, with over 102.7M total credits earned.

 The spike of the SARS-CoV-2 virus (shown below) is a major target for designing therapeutics to combat the COVID-19 disease.